lysyi3m/macos-terminal-themes/README.md

    ```
 3. Set the font size to 14.
 4. Take a screenshot and put it in the `screenshots/` folder.
-5. Update the `README.md` and `screenshots/README.md` to include your new
+5. Update the `README.md` to include your new screenshot.
-   screenshot.

 ## Screenshots